 The facility also serves as a teaching resource and is the site of a graduate course in molecular techniques.
 It is well equipped for most types of research in molecular biology, including high-throughput DNA sequencing and genotyping, molecular cloning and tissue culture.
 Lab facilities include two computerized, laser-based fluorescent imaging systems for DNA sequencing and other forms of genetic analysis, 96- and 384-well thermal cyclers, and other ancillary equipment.

 The School maintains six field stations in the Bristol Bay region of Alaska.
 Two field camps are located at Lake Iliamna (Iliamna, Porcupine Island), one at Chignik Lake, and three on the Wood River Lakes (Aleknagik, Nerka, Kulik).
-Each field station features cabins, boats, laboratory space and equipment to support research activities.
-The stations are occupied primarily during summer months in support of various types of studies on salmon.
-See the Alaska Salmon Program for further information (additional information for each of the three major sites may be obtained at the UW Office of Research Field Stations site.
+Each field station features cabins, boats, laboratory space, and equipment to support research activities.
+The stations are occupied primarily during summer months in support of various types of studies on salmon and their ecosystems.
+See the Alaska Salmon Program for further information (additional information for each of the three major sites may be obtained at the UW Office of Research Field Stations site).

 Special Collections & Resources